teesloane/banquo/README.md

 Because sometimes we just want a fresh start!
 Besides that, ghostSheet provides a perfect clean, simple, and up-to-date start for a propper updateable theme.
 It's built on top of a [grunt](http://gruntjs.com/) structure, which makes it incredibly flexible and scalable.

+## Features

+- Follows Ghost theme best practices
+- It has all the essential files to install a ghost theme
+- User LESS instead of CSS
+- It has bower included
+- It has modernizr.js included
+- It has normalize.css added the right way
+- It features code minification
+- It has jslint built in the development

 ## Install
 Just add the ghostSheet folder to your `/themes` folder, and activate the theme in the admin panel.